mjhamiltonus/sdclass/README.md

 **Finding Lane Lines on the Road**

 The goals / steps of this project are the following:

-* Make a pipeline that finds lane lines on the road
+* Make a pipeline that finds lane lines on the road: Pipeline is reflected in the P1-mjh.ipynb file, which is the P1.ipynb file extended with the generated code.
+Prototype code is in the P1-movie2.py and P1-start2.py files.

-* Reflect on your work in a written report
+* Reflect on your work in a written report:
+  Written report is in this file.

 [//]: # (Image References)